JPerez00/JPerez00/README.md

 ### I’m a software developer, writer & photographer based in Canada 🇨🇦

-Exploring the intersection of creativity and technology, these projects showcase my favorite work.
-They're all open-source, so feel free to check them out, tinker with the code, make them better, and join the robot adventure!
+Exploring where creativity meets technology, these are my favourite open-source personal projects.
+Feel free to dive in, play with the code, improve it, and join in on the software adventure!